-These helmets are sleek and lightweight so they don’t feel cumbersome on a pitcher’s head.
+These helmets are sleek and lightweight, so they don’t feel cumbersome on a pitcher’s head.
 More importantly, they offer protection that wasn’t previously available.

 5. In-Game Data Gathering

 Being able to track this data in-game doesn’t just help players, but it provides for more entertaining audience experiences.
-All 30 Major League ballparks currently use Statcast to capture compelling and relevant stats and then display them to the audience.
+All 30 Major League ballparks currently use Statcast to capture compelling and relevant stats and display them to the audience.
 This technology brings fans closer to the game than ever before.